GokulDas027/TelegramBridge/README.md

   * Issues (opened, edited, pinned, closed, reopened, assigned, labeled)
   * Issue Comments (created)

-  > the limits are not the boundary, but set for reducing the message bombarding
+  > the limits are not the boundary, but set for reducing the message bombarding, and it can be easily changed at the main.yaml file at your repository.
+This could help [Action Triggers Docs](https://developer.github.com/webhooks/).

 ## How to Use this ?
   This will be available as a plugin once released.